Loszii/spotify-organizer/README.md

-This is a python program to organize your full spotify streaming history!
+This program allows you to easily see valuable song data about your musical personality using your full Spotify streaming history!
+If you haven't already, go to Spotify's website and download your full streaming history.
-Simply add all files with "Streaming_History_Audio to this directory Make sure that you download both sorter.py and loader.py with them both being in the same directory.
+Simply add all files with "Streaming_History_Audio" to this directory and run the program :D.
-To control this sorting algorithm, go to the main function at the bottom of sorter.py and see the commented code, this program allows you to easily see valuable song data about your musical personality.
+To control this sorting algorithm, go to the main function at the bottom of sorter.py.
+Read the commented code to see where to change sorting modes and parameters.